Out

 fog collection performance (sample - shown in FIG. 9B with

-is clear from these resultes that meshes with higher R* are
+it is clear from these resultes that meshes with higher R*

-required.
-Surfaces that are dipcoated in POSS-PEMA (to achieve
+are required.
+Surfaces that are dipcoated in POSS-PEMA (to

-smaller CAH) have a lower critical opening size D crit
+achieve smaller CAH) have a lower critical opening size D

-fraction of the design space is free of clogging and drainage
+higher fraction of the design space is free of clogging and

-limitations.
-As a result, meshes that were previously unusable
+drainage limitations.
+As a result, meshes that were

-with thinner fibers (higher R*) and higher shade coefficients
+previously unusable with thinner fibers (higher R*) and

 [0093] In FIG. 9B, the role of surface coating alone for a

-increases from [eta] 2% (for a woven mesh that is dip-coated
+efficiency increases from [eta] 2% (for a woven mesh that is

-polyolefin Raschel mesh) to [eta] 5% for a POSS-PEMA
+characteristics as the polyolefin Raschel mesh) to [eta] 5%

-dip-coated woven mesh (PPD, ?) with the same radius R 445
+for a POSS-PEMA dip-coated woven mesh (PPD, ?) with the same

-the fog-collecting efficiency of a sprayed texture (PPS,
+3.5).
+However, the fog-collecting efficiency of a sprayed

-as the dip-coated mesh due to the predominance of
+perform as well as the dip-coated mesh due to the

 [0094] In FIG. 9C, the fog-collecting efficiency is plotted